guitmz/n26/README.md

    Guilherme Thomazi <thomazi@linux.com>

 COMMANDS:
      addresses     addresses linked to your account
      balance       your balance information
      cards         list your cards information
      contacts      your saved contacts
      info          personal information
      limits        your account limits
+     statements    your statements
      status        general status of your account
+     transactions  your past transactions
      help, h       Shows a list of commands or help for one command

 GLOBAL OPTIONS:
    --help, -h     show help
    --version, -v  print the version
 ```

 You can have the `N26_USERNAME` and `N26_PASSWORD` environment variables set to your N26 user email and password.
 If you don't, you will be prompt for this information, so it's not mandatory.